 Media Article: HMOA's Christchurch Modernist Houses

-Duval O'Neill, director of the Christchurch studio, features in a new Stuff article that focusses on Christchurch modernism and the architecturally-designed Christchurch houses he has brought back to life.
+Duval O'Neill, director of the Christchurch studio, features in a new Stuff article that focuses on Christchurch modernism and the architecturally designed Christchurch houses he has brought back to life.

 HMOA's Christchurch studio is in a modernist building designed by Sir Miles Warren

 "The firm lives and breathes modernism, and the team even works out of one of Christchurch's notable modernist buildings designed by Sir Miles Warren – the shared office was once the renowned architect's own home and workplace."